Why Is It Important to Have Your Marriage Certificate?

-A marriage certificate is a document proving that a marriage took place, typically used for a variety of legal as well as records-keeping purposes.
-While every married couple is issued an original certified marriage certificate within one month of legally marrying (with a marriage license at an officiate or registered church), not everyone retains a copy of their marriage certificate or keeps enough copies.
-Unfortunately, marriage certificates are often vital for handling affairs, travelling internationally, and handling some legal and financial concerns and you may need a copy.
+A marriage certificate is a document proving that a marriage took place.
+People can typically use it for a variety of legal purposes.
+Every married couple gets a certified wedding certificate within a month after their legal wedding.
+This happens regardless if the wedding took place with a marriage license at an officiate or registered church.
+However, not everyone keeps a copy of their marriage certificate.
+Unfortunately, these certificates are vital for handling affairs, legal and financial concerns, or for traveling internationally.
+Therefore, you may need a copy.

-In most cases, married couples are recommended to have at least two copies of their marriage certificate at all times, one in a safe place such as a bank for personal documentation, and one for proof of marriage.
+In most cases, married couples need to have at least two copies of their marriage certificate at all times.
+They should keep one in a safe place such as a bank for personal documentation, and one for proof of marriage.

-If either spouse wishes to change his or her name to that of the spouse, a marriage certificate is needed.
-You must bring a certified marriage certificate to the local social security office, as well as your original birth certificate and social security card.
-You may also be asked to show photo ID as proof of identity.
+If you wish to change your name to that of your spouse, a marriage certificate is necessary.
+You must bring a certified wedding certificate to the local social security office.
+Also, bring your original birth certificate and social security card.
+You may also need to show photo ID as proof of identity.

-Once you’ve updated your social security card, you’ll have to follow through with updating bank accounts, property leases and titles, work contracts, leases, mortgage, and other contracts of ownership or responsibility.
+Once you have updated your social security card, you will have to update bank accounts and property leases and titles too.
+You should also update work contracts, leases, mortgage, and other contracts of ownership or responsibility.

 Sharing Health Benefits

-If you wish to share insurance, health benefits, or claim pension or insurance in the future, you will have to show your marriage certificate.
-For example, if you wish to take advantage of the added coverage of a marital coverage plan, you will have to send your insurance company a photocopy or certified copy of your marriage certificate.
+To share insurance, health benefits, or claim pension or insurance, you must show your marriage certificate.
+For example, to take advantage of the added coverage of a marital coverage plan, send your insurance company a photocopy or certified copy of your wedding certificate.

-Filing taxes jointly can be greatly beneficial for married couples, but you need a copy of your marriage certificate to do so.
-You also have to go through the process of changing names and IDs because the name filed on taxes must match that on the social security card.
+Filing taxes jointly can be beneficial for married couples.
+But, you need a copy of your marriage certificate to do so.
+You must also go through the process of changing names and IDs.
+That is because the name filed on taxes must match that on the social security card.

 Applying for a Loan or Mortgage

-If you are applying for a joint loan or mortgage, you may have to provide your marriage certificate as proof of marriage and to allow the lender to check your credit history separately.
-You do not typically need a certified marriage certificate for this and can generally submit a photocopy or fax instead.
+If you are applying for a joint loan or mortgage, you may have to provide your marriage certificate as proof of marriage.
+You may also have to allow the lender to check your credit history separately.
+You do not typically need a certified marriage certificate for this and can give a photocopy or fax instead.

-You will have to submit a copy of your marriage certificate when:
+You will have to give a copy of your wedding certificate when:

 - Applying for a passport with your new name